darkeclipz/sudoku-csp/README.md

         unassign the value from V (backtracking step)
 ```

+This is the gist of the algorithm.
+The next sections will explain a few adjustments that have been made to this to increase the speed of the solver.

 ### Forward propagation

 If we assign a value to a variable, we know that any cell in that row/column/square can't use this value anymore.
 Using this, we can remove this value from all the other variable domains that share the same constraint.
 If it happens that a domain becomes empty, we know that we have an infeasible solution, and we can backtrack early.
 This entire proces is known as forward propagation.